 All Federal grantee agencies are required to have financial management systems that provide for timely, accurate, current, and complete disclosure of financial information while providing for oversight and protection of Federal funds.

-Effective and efficient financial management systems are required by Federal regulations (45 CFR 75 and 2 CFR 200).
+Effective and efficient financial management systems are required by Federal regulations (45 CFR 75).
 Upon request by the responsible HHS official, each Head Start agency shall submit an accounting system certification prepared by an independent auditor.
 The certification should state that the accounting system(s) established by the Head Start agency has appropriate internal controls for safeguarding assets, checking the accuracy and reliability of accounting data, and promoting operating efficiency.

 Accrual Accounting: An accounting method whereby revenues and expenses are identified with specific periods of time, such as a month, and are recorded when they are earned or incurred without regard to the date of receipt or payment of cash.
 In accrual basis accounting, income is realized in the accounting period in which it is earned (e.g. once contracted services are provided, grant provisions are met, etc.) regardless of when the cash from these fees and donations is received.
 Expenses are recorded as they are incurred (e.g. when supplies are ordered, the printer finishes your brochure, employees actually perform the work, etc.), instead of when they are paid.